-We derive cash flows from operations primarily from cash collected from the sale of our products, license agreements, and grants from certain government entities.
+We derive cash flows from operations primarily from cash collected from the sale of our products and services, license agreements, and grants from certain government entities.
 Our cash flows from operating activities are also significantly influenced by our use of cash for operating expenses and working capital to support the growth of our business.
 We have historically experienced negative cash flows from operating activities as we have expanded our business and built our infrastructure domestically and internationally, and this may continue in the future.

-Net cash used in operating activities was \$22.6 million, \$1.6 million, and \$17.5 million in 2014, 2013, and 2012, respectively.
-Net cash used in operating activities during 2014 resulted from a net loss of \$52.8 million, adjusted for \$38.1 million in non-cash charges and a \$7.8 million increase in net operating assets.
+Net cash used in operating activities was \$34.7 million, \$22.6 million, and \$1.6 million in 2015, 2014, and 2013, respectively.
+Net cash used in operating activities in 2015 of \$34.7 million consisted of net loss of \$53.3 million less non-cash adjustments of \$26.9 million, plus net change in assets and liabilities of \$8.2 million.
+Non-cash items primarily included stock-based compensation expense of \$16.8 million, amortization of developed technology of \$11.2 million, and depreciation and amortization of \$4.9 million, partially offset by a \$4.0 million gain on escrow settlement and \$2.3 million gain from the sale of investment in Verinata.
+The net change in assets and liabilities was primarily driven by an increase in inventory and accounts receivable, offset by a net decrease in liabilities.

+Net cash used in operating activities during 2014 resulted from a net loss of \$52.8 million, adjusted for \$38.1 million in non-cash charges and a \$7.8 million increase in net assets and liabilities.
 Significant non-cash charges included stock-based compensation expense, depreciation and amortization, amortization of developed technology, and acquisition-related share-based awards acceleration expense.
 The net change in assets and liabilities was driven primarily by higher inventory and accounts receivables offset by a net increase in operating liabilities.
-Cash used in operating activities included \$8.0 million of cash outflows related to the DVS acquisition.
+Cash used in operating activities in 2014 included \$8.0 million of cash outflows related to the DVS acquisition.

-Net cash used in operating activities during 2013 resulted from a net loss of \$16.5 million, adjusted for \$7.5 million in non-cash charges and a \$7.4 million decrease in net operating assets.
+Net cash used in operating activities during 2013 resulted from a net loss of \$16.5 million, adjusted for \$7.5 million in non-cash charges and a \$7.4 million decrease in net assets and liabilities.
 Significant non-cash charges included stock-based compensation expense, and depreciation and amortization.
 The net change in assets and liabilities was driven primarily by an increase in deferred revenue and other liabilities.

-Net cash used in operating activities during 2012 resulted from a net loss of \$19.0 million adjusted for \$6.3 million in non-cash charges and a \$4.8 million increase in net operating assets.
-Significant non-cash charges included stock-based compensation expense and depreciation and amortization.
-The net change in assets and liabilities was driven primarily by higher inventory and accounts receivables.